Scale length (string instruments): Double bass

 There is some variation in the scale length of an orchestral double bass, generally in the range 41.3–43.3 in.
 There are also smaller versions of this "full scale" double bass with the same scale length but with a smaller sound box, intended for other musical idioms.
 Smaller scale instruments are also quite commonly used by fully-grown players in jazz, folk music and similar ensembles.

 The system of conventional fractions is taken to its logical conclusion with string bass sizes, in that a full-size (4/4) bass is uncommon.
 Most basses are 3/4 or 7/8, and younger players can use 1/2 or even 1/4 size instruments.

 Guitars

 Classical guitar

 Like that of the violin, the scale of the classical guitar was standardized by the work of its most famous maker.
 Antonio De Torres (1817–1892) used a scale length of 25.6 in, and later makers have followed suit.
-However, from the mid- 20th Century luthiers seeking increased volume have moved to a 26 in scale, which is now the standard for such leading makers as Ramirez.
+However, beginning in the mid-20th century luthiers seeking increased volume moved to a 26 in scale, which is now the standard for such leading makers as Ramirez.